BenTurcotte/CIS2750_web_forum/README.md

   -remove
   -post

 __config_parser__:
 - It is expected that:
   - every quptation mark will have a corresponding end quote
   - every open bracket has a corresponding closing bracket
   - closing quotes & closing brackets are found on the same line as their counterparts
   - a string literal will not contain a string literal within it
 - Anything inside the brackets of an element that is not a defined property & is not a comma is passed through the parser verbatim
 - The location of insertion of the extra content (if any is found) is dependent on which element tag it belongs to
+  `.d` : extra content added after `<hr />` tag
+  `.b` : extra content added inside form between submit button & `</form>` tag
+  `.e` : extra content added after execution before the `?>` php closing tag
+  `.h` : extra content added after text & before header closing tag
-  .d -- extra content added after <hr /> tag
+  `.i` : extra content added after last input field, before 'submit' input tag
-  .b -- extra content added inside form between submit button & </form> tag .e -- extra content added after execution before the ?> php closing tag .h -- extra content added after text & before header closing tag .i -- extra content added after last input field, before 'submit' input tag .l -- extra content added inside link tag: <a ...
-HERE ... href=...>text</a>
+  `.l` : extra content added inside link tag: `<a ...
+HERE ... href=...>text</a>`
-  .p -- extra content added in same relative location as link tag .r -- extra content added between last radio button & submit button .t -- extra content added outside of (after) the <p> ... </p> paragraph tags
+  `.p` : extra content added in same relative location as link tag
+  `.r` : extra content added between last radio button & submit button
+  `.t` : extra content added outside of (after) the `<p> ... </p>` paragraph tags

 ---